-The General Data Protection Regulation (GDPR), coming into law on the 25th of May 2018, intends to improve data protection for individuals in the EU.
-Over these last few weeks, we have worked hard to ensure our compliance.
+The General Data Protection Regulation (GDPR), which came into force on May 25 2018 intends to improve data protection for individuals in the EU.
+As a data processor and a data controller, we have worked hard to ensure our compliance.

-However, as a user of Prospect.io, are you GDPR compliant?
+However, as a Prospect.io user, are you GDPR compliant?

 Well..
 Let's find out!

-In this article, I will detail and underline some important points about how and why you are GDPR compliant by prospecting and/or by sending cold emails campaigns.
+This article will raise important points about how and why you are GDPR compliant by prospecting and/or by sending cold email campaigns.

 Prospecting and GPDR

-Don’t worry, you are GDPR compliant by prospecting on website and linkedIn without the agreement of the person.
+You are GDPR compliant when you're prospecting on a website or on LinkedIn without your prospect's agreement.
 However, the GDPR requires companies to have a “legal basis” for processing personal data about EU residents

 • Article 6 of the GDPR allows the collection of data without consent if you have a legitimate interest in doing the processing.